Afforestation Grant Scheme

 - store carbon and improve water quality.

 To help reach those goals, MPI provided grants of $1,300 a hectare for growers to plant new small to medium-sized forests (5 hectares to 300 hectares).
-Up to $19.5 million was available.
+The successful grant applicants in the 2018 funding round have been approved for grants which match the higher One Billion Trees grant rates.

-Between 2015 and 2018, MPI held 4 funding rounds for AGS.
-Through these 4 rounds, all available funding was committed.
-Planting of all approved grants will continue until 2020.
+Between 2015 and 2018, MPI held 4 four funding rounds for AGS.
+All available funding was committed in the first 3 rounds.
+Planting under grants approved in the 2018 funding round will continue until the winter of 2020.

 The AGS has helped landowners achieve positive economic outcomes by: